sycarion/5eSRDs/reimagined/README.md

 # README for Reimagined

-Information will begin to be loaded in late July 2025.
+Information will begin to be loaded in late August to early September 2025.